Stuttering pride: Music

 There are a number of celebrated musicians who stutter.
 One example was blues singer, guitarist, and songwriter B.B.
 King, who was one of the most influential blues musicians of all time.
 B.B.
 King stuttered since he was a child and used music to communicate.
 It is argued that the blues music genre B.B.
 King used to communicate has a special connection with stuttering because of the shared tone and atmosphere, such as experiences of oppression and segregation.

 Another blues musician, guitarist, and songwriter who stuttered was John Lee Hooker.
 Stuttering is featured on the song "Stuttering Blues," which appears on the album Detroit Special: "Excuse me, baby, I can't get my words out just like I want, but I can get my loving like I want it".

 Another musician who stuttered was Scatman John (John Paul Larkin).
 Larkin uses 'skatting' in his work, an emotive jazz vocal style that uses nonsense syllables instead of words, which later on became known as 'scat-rap'.
 The song "Scatman (ski-ba-bop-ba-dop-bop)" armed Larkin with resistance against fluency-related societal norms and enabled him to talk about stuttering publicly.
 A recent composer, poet, and performer who stutters is JJJJJerome Ellis.
 His current practice explores Blackness, music, and disabled speech as forces of refusal and healing.
 In particular, his work investigates the temporal links between music and stuttering.
 He argues that music is a beneficial tool for investigation and research into stuttering because of its relationship with time; Ellis finds stuttering opens, stretches, and dilates time.
 In his work, the physical nature of stuttering influences the form of art.
 For example, Ellis uses musical techniques such as 'loops' and 'rubato' to create alternative temporalities in music.
 Rubato, the expressive alteration of rhythm or tempo that relies on a certain amount of unpredictability, is argued to resemble Ellis' experience of stuttering: "I don't know when the stutter will arrive, how long it will last, nor when it will leave, only to show up again I don't know when."

 Other expressive music elements that take the shape of the physical nature of stuttering include 'turntableism' and 'skipping'.
 Furthermore, music genres such as popular rock music also took the shape of stuttering in songs such as "My Generation" by The Who or "You Ain't Seen Nothing Yet" by Bachman-Turner Overdrive.
 The repeated staccato syllables found in these two songs generate an element of surprise and desired tension.
-Finally, notable musicians drawn to music because of their own experiences of stuttering include Carly Simon, Kendrick Lamar, Ed Sheeran, Stormzy, and Big Heath.
+Finally, notable musicians drawn to music because of their own experiences of stuttering include Carly Simon, Kendrick Lamar, Ed Sheeran, Stormzy, Sanne Hans, and Big Heath.